 Do I need tests or treatments for allergies?
 What should I do when I know I'm going to be around something that triggers my asthma?

-What type of arrangements do I need to make when I am planning to travel?
+What type of planning do I need to do before I travel?